schinckel/pyxero/README.rst

 PyXero is a Python API for accessing the REST API provided by the `Xero`_ accounting tool.

-It allows access to both Public and Private applications.
+It allows access to Public, Partner and Private applications.

 This code is based off the `sample code provided by Xero`_, which was contributed by `IRESS Wealth Management`_, and the `XeroPy`_ packaged version of